AymanNabih/custom_kmeans/README.md

 To use, import like this: `from custom_kmeans import KMeans`.

+[scipy.spatial.distance](https://docs.scipy.org/doc/scipy/reference/spatial.distance.html) has some distance functions that work out of the box.
+Or you can write your own distance function.
+The only requirement is that the function must take in two vectors and return a number.

+The averaging function can also be customized.
+The averaging function should take in a list of points and return another point with the same number of dimension representing the 'average' of those points.

+See the Examples section below for an example on using custom distances and averaging functions for the 2-dimensional 'moons' dataset.

 ## Docs
 class KMeans(k, n_init=10, metric=distance.euclidean,
         average_fn=lambda x: np.mean(x, axis=0), max_iter=100)

+The default parameters give the usual KMeans algorithm with Euclidean metric and using the mean to compute cluster centroids.
 ### Parameters
 k <int>: Number of clusters